bmsujon/Connector/extensions/common/data-masking/USAGE_EXAMPLE.md

 ## Runtime Behavior

-When the connector starts, you'll see in the logs:
+When the connector starts with the default configuration, you'll see in the logs:

 ```
 INFO Data Masking Extension initialized.
-Masking enabled: true, Fields: name, phone, email, ssn, personalId
+Masking enabled: true, Fields: default
 INFO Data Masking Transformer registered
 ```